[Note: Any changes from the copy handed out

 Food and drink in the

-lab: Once class starts, you are expected have your
+Using the printer in the lab: Once class starts, you are expected to have

-instructor, you may not use the printer
+from the instructor, you may not use the

 Academic Integrity: